Nurse Refresher Series, Continuing Education Certificate

 Non-expired Active or Inactive Maryland Registered Nurse or non-expired Inactive Maryland Licensed Practical Nurse; computer literate; and Internet access.

-- Negative PPD (within 12 months) or negative chest x-ray less than one year old
+- Negative PPD (6 months) or negative chest x-ray (one year)

 - Current flu vaccination

-Provisional Entry: Prospective students must provide verification of nursing credentials, and must meet with the Program Coordinator prior to registration.
+Provisional Entry: Prospective students must provide verification of nursing credentials at the first class session.

 Program Course Sequence